jahilldev/component-elements/README.md

 Sometimes it's useful to let the DOM render our components when needed.
 Custom Elements are great at this.
 They provide various methods that can inform you when an element is "connected" or "disconnected" from the DOM.

-This package (**only 2KB GZipped**) provides the ability to use an HTML custom element as the root for your components.
+This package (only **3KB** GZipped, **2KB** Brotli) provides the ability to use an HTML custom element as the root for your components.
 It's intended to provide an easy way for you to integrate Preact into other server side frameworks that might render your HTML.
 The exported function can also be used for hydration from SSR in Node.

 # Getting Started